Skip to main content

 There's more to cancelling a credit card than cutting it up.
 Follow the steps below to cancel your credit card the right way.

-Step 1: Redirect or stop and direct debits
+Redirect or stop direct debits

 Utilities, rent, car repayments, gym fees – if you have direct debits or regular payments coming out of the credit card that you want to cancel, redirect or stop them before you cancel the card.